-Fight over gaming leads to deadly stabbing, cops say
+Queens internet cafe fight over game leads to fatal stabbing, cops say - amNewYork

-A 19-year-old man was fatally stabbed inside a Queens internet cafe Wednesday night after getting into a fight with a homeless man, police said.
+A homeless man accused of fatally stabbing a 19-year-old man during a fight inside a Queens internet cafe was charged with first-degree murder on Friday, Queens District Attorney Richard Brown said.

+“Senseless violence such as that which is alleged to have occurred in this case cannot be tolerated,” Brown said in a news release.
+“As a result the defendant now faces serious consequences for his alleged actions.”

-Yangpu Fan, of Flushing, was with a group of friends playing a video game at the K&D internet Café on Union Street, near 39th Avenue, around 9 p.m., when they asked Paul Kim, 51, if he would move so they could add more players, police said.
+Yangpu Fan, of Flushing, was with a group of friends playing a video game at the K&D Internet Café on Union Street, near 39th Avenue, around 9 p.m.
+Wednesday, when they asked Paul Kim, 51, if he would move so they could add more players, police said.

 When Kim refused, saying he was there first, the pair got into a heated argument.
 Kim then stabbed Fan twice in the right side of his body, according to police.

-Fan’s friends rushed to his aid and brought him to NewYork Presbyterian/Queens around 9:43 p.m.
+Fan’s friends rushed to his aid and took him to NewYork-Presbyterian/Queens around 9:43 p.m.
 The hospital then alerted police to the situation.

 Fan later succumbed to his injuries Wednesday night, police said.

 Meanwhile, police headed for the internet cafe to begin an investigation and found Kim still inside, an NYPD spokesman said.
-A knife was also recovered at the scene.
+He was taken into custody and a knife was also recovered at the scene.

-Kim, who has no known residence, was taken into custody and charged on Thursday with manslaughter and criminal possession of a weapon, police said.
+Kim, who has no known residence, was arraigned Friday before Queens Criminal Court Judge Toni Cimino.
+He was held on $75,000 bond or $50,000 bail and is due back in court on May 12, the district attorney’s office said.